ROBOTIS-GIT/robotis_motion_controller/README.md

-# CYCLO Motion Controller
+# CYCLO Control

-This repository contains motion controller packages for the ROBOTIS Physical AI lineup.
+This repository provides control packages for the ROBOTIS Physical AI lineup.

 ## Repository Structure